Josh Jung Player Props: Rangers vs. Royals

-After going 0-for-5 in his last game, Josh Jung and the Texas Rangers face the Kansas City Royals (who will hand the ball to Zack Greinke) at 8:05 PM ET on Monday.
+After going 0-for-5 in his last game, Josh Jung and the Texas Rangers face the Kansas City Royals (who will start Jordan Lyles) at 8:05 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-5) against the Cubs.
+He had a hitless performance in his last game (0-for-5) against the Cubs.

 Josh Jung Game Info & Props vs. the Royals